MK99MA/SoMoE-19/README.md

 #### Misc:
  ● Added toggleable duckjump block script
- ● Added toggleable passwort change after starting a cap and hitting a set threshold (Image of the menu below)
+ ● Added toggleable password change after starting a cap and hitting a set threshold (Image of the menu below)
  ● Switchable modes - Public menu, public cap/match, admins only (Image of the menu below)
  ● New entries in settings menu + added display of certain settings (Image of the menu below)
  ● Rearranged a few menu options